EsupPortail/Esup-Pod/docs/4.x/Installation/optional/video-publication-from-recorders_en.md

 Several properties are essential for configuration in the settings file:

-* **ALLOW_MANUAL_RECORDING_CLAIMING**: If True, a link will appear in the authorized user's profile menu, allowing them to claim a recording.
+* **ALLOW_MANUAL_RECORDING_CLAIMING**: If True, a link will appear in the authorized user ’s profile menu, allowing them to claim a recording.
 * **ALLOW_RECORDER_MANAGER_CHOICE_VID_OWNER**: If True, the recorder manager can choose the owner of the recording.
 * **DEFAULT_RECORDER_ID**: Adds a default recorder to an unidentifiable recording (incorrect path in the FTP deposit).
   > ⚠️ Useful if the Recorder plugin was used previously.